cyjoelchen/php-sweph/README.md

     sudo make install
 ```

-Add `extension=sweph.so` to php.ini.
+Add `extension=swephp.so` to php.ini.
 In my case (nginx + php-fpm), it's located in `/etc/php/7.0/fpm/php.ini`.
 Reload php-fpm to make it take effect.

-Now you should able to see sweph section from `phpinfo()`.
+Now you should able to see swephp section from `phpinfo()`.

- sweph support | enabled
+ swephp support | enabled
 ---|---
- extension version | 2.0 Rev: 29
+ extension version | 3.0 Rev: 00
  library (libswe.a) version | 2.10.01a
  default ephemeris file path | .:/users/ephe2/:/users/ephe/